CCii666/sephora-marketing-analyzer/README.md

 ## 7. Limitations & next steps

-- The project uses a 1,000-row sample dataset due to GitHub file size limits; full dataset analysis would enhance the robustness of insights.
+- **Dataset size:** Due to GitHub's 25MB file size limit, only a 1,000-row sample (`sephora_ecommerce_cleaned_sample.csv`) is included in this repository.
+The complete cleaned dataset (`sephora_ecommerce_cleaned.csv`) is generated locally by running `data-prep-new.py` on the original raw data downloaded from Kaggle (April 2026).
+While the sample dataset demonstrates the core analysis workflow, insights derived from the full dataset would be more robust and representative of the entire product catalog.

-- Sentiment analysis relies on basic keyword matching, which can be upgraded with machine learning models for higher accuracy.
+- **Sentiment analysis:** The current version relies on rule-based keyword matching, which may not capture nuanced or context-dependent opinions.
+This method could be upgraded with pre-trained machine learning models to improve classification accuracy.

-- Future versions can add real-time data update functionality, competitor benchmarking integration, and personalized marketing recommendation features.
+- **Future enhancements:**
+  - Integrate competitor benchmarking features to compare Sephora's marketing performance against similar beauty brands.
+  - Implement scheduled data updates to reflect real-time changes in product listings, pricing, and customer feedback.
+  - Add personalized marketing recommendation features based on user behavior and preference data.